Strong correlation and charge localisation in Kohn-Sham theories with fractional orbital occupations: Introduction

-However, unless the spin-symmetry is allowed to break\cite{Fuks2011,Makmal2011}, the EXX approximation does a poor job of predicting dissociation into open-shell atoms.
-The majority of the error comes from large delocalisation errors caused by a failure to localize the outermost electrons on the different odd electron number atoms.
+However, unless spin symmetry is allowed to break, the EXX approximation does a poor job of predicting the energy and density of dissociation into open-shell atoms, where the outermost electrons are strongly correlated.
+The majority of the error is caused by a failure to localize the outermost electrons on the different odd electron number atoms.
 Instead, the highest occupied molecular orbital (HOMO, H) is doubly occupied, with electrons shared across the two species.
 This allows ``ghost interactions'' to cause a static correlation error, with energy cost $1/2\bra\vf^2_{\rm H}|v|\vf^2_{\rm H}\ket$\cite{Hellgren2012-2} between opposite-spin electrons that should be excluded by the multi-determinant nature of the groundstate.

-In this work we will develop a new orbital functional approach that explicitly avoids ghost interactions and delocalisation errors by allowing for fractional occupation of the KS orbitals but integer occupation of `quasiorbitals', defined as linear combinations of the KS orbitals.
-This scheme differs from other OEP schemes utilising unoccupied orbitals\cite{Gidopoulos2002,Grabowski2002,Hellgren2012-2} in that the unoccupied orbitals are employed to remedy deficiencies of the reference system.
+In this work we employ a multi-configurational approach that avoids ghost interactions and delocalisation errors via an optimized effective potential scheme.
+The energy is constructed from a wave function ansatz -- built from one-electron orbitals defined as non-orthogonal linear combinations of KS orbitals.
+The KS orbitals are then optimized via an effective local potential.
+This scheme differs from other OEP schemes utilising unoccupied orbitals\cite{Gidopoulos2002,Grabowski2002,Hellgren2012-2} in that the unoccupied orbitals are employed to remedy deficiencies of the reference system - similar to the local RDMFT approach \cite{lRDMFT} or other multi-configurational OEP methods.\cite{MCOEP1,MCOEP2}